 Mission

-- Arcadia will continue building and maintaining a university community centered on belonging and empowerment for all.
+Arcadia is committed to providing a values-based, authentic educational experience centered on belonging and empowerment for all.
 A central element of Arcadia’s values-based community of practice is being supportive and present for one another -- for what impacts one of us, impacts all of us.
-There are no plans to transition any of our mission-related commitments.
-We will monitor the changes in the Federal Administration, remain nimble, and continue to forge ahead with our planned programs, policies, and procedures in support of all of our students and community members.

 Feb.
 14, 2025 Dear Colleague Letter